peterkagey/class-website/content/F25/MAT3100W/syllabus.md

   We will be discussing ideas and working on problems collaboratively in this class, so as such, attendance is required, and will be reflected in the "participation" portion of the course grade.
 If you are unable to make it to class, you are encouraged to notify the instructor ahead of time in order to have the absence excused.
 </p>

-<h3>Make-up homework and exams</h3>
+<h3>Make-up homework</h3>
 <p>
-  You will be given opportunities to redo homework exercises and exam problems for full credit.
+  You will be given opportunities to redo homework exercises for full credit.
 In order to redo a problem, you will be asked to either re-submit a thorough answer-key writeup or create a video explaining your solution to other students in the class.
 </p>

 <h3>Late work and extensions</h3>